-- (i) Such costs are being met out of shareholders' capital rather than expense loadings, and a board minute to this effect has been adopted. - (ii) The disclosed remuneration amounts are not less than the loadings for remuneration in the relevant premiums. - (iii) Reductions in such costs in future years to the levels disclosed should be evidenced by definite business plans on, in the opinion of the Actuary, realistic assumptions. - (iv) The excluded expenses consist only of services as described in Section 9 of this Guidance Note provided to tied insurance agents and/or sales employees. - 3.9 Where the Actuary has doubts about whether certain categories of cost should be included or excluded, the Actuary should consult the Society.
-Where appropriate, the Society may consult the Department of Enterprise, Trade and Employment in relation to matters so raised.
+- (i) Such costs are being met out of shareholders' capital rather than expense loadings, and a board minute to this effect has been adopted. - (ii) The disclosed remuneration amounts are not less than the loadings for remuneration in the relevant premiums. - (iii) Reductions in such costs in future years to the levels disclosed should be evidenced by definite business plans on, in the opinion of the Actuary, realistic assumptions. - (iv) The excluded expenses consist only of services as described in section9 of this ASP provided to tied insurance agents and/or sales employees.

+3.9 Where the Actuary has doubts about whether certain categories of cost should be included or excluded, the Actuary should consult the Society.
+Where appropriate, the Society may consult the Financial Regulator in relation to matters so raised.